 Kylie has worked for organisations including Reconciliation Australia and the Aboriginal and Torres Strait Islander Healing Foundation on public education and reconciliation in action.
 She also has a keen interest in the not-for-profit sector and is passionate about social inclusion and equality—particularly in early learning settings.

 Finance Sub-Committee, Growth and Innovation Sub-Committee

-I come to the Lady Gowrie Queensland Board of Management with a 12 year history in hospitals and healthcare, leading medical, nursing and aeromedical teams.
-More recently, I have spent extensive time working with the rural sector implementing a federally funded junior medical training program with significant involvement in Aboriginal and Torres Strait Islander healthcare.
-I am currently the Chief Nursing Officer with the Royal Flying Doctor Service.
+Sarah comes to the Lady Gowrie Queensland Board of Management with a 15 year history as an Executive in hospitals and healthcare, leading medical, nursing and aeromedical teams in both the private and not-for-profit sectors.
+More recently, Sarah has spent extensive time working with the rural sector in the area of junior medical training and nursing workforce with significant involvement in Aboriginal and Torres Strait Islander healthcare.
+Sarah is currently the Chief Nursing Officer with the Royal Flying Doctor Service.

 Bev Flückiger is an Associate Professor in early childhood education within the School of Education and Professional Studies at Griffith University and heads up the Leadership for Learning Research Program within the Griffith Institute for Educational Research (GIER).
 During her long career in early childhood education, Bev has held a range of positions including early childhood teacher, curriculum coordinator, deputy principal and primary school Principal.
 Her research and consulting interests focus on innovative ways to address the ‘gap’ in attainment between groups of children described as disadvantaged in Australian society, particularly in relation to mutually supportive and authentic family, school and community relationships; leadership for learning; and culturally-responsive pedagogies.
 She sits on the executive committees of Early Childhood Australia (Qld) and the Professional Development Network.